cheat-sheets/writing-cheat-sheet/README.md

 - **Kill two birds with one stone** - produce two useful results by just doing one action.
 - **Cool, calm, and collected** - relaxed in control not nervous.
 Practicing meditation has helped me to be cool, calm, and collected in times of trouble.
+- **Low-hanging fruit** - a thing or person that can be won, obtained, or persuaded with little effort.
+- **To get the lay of the land** - to learn the general situation or state of affairs, especially in preparation for action.

 ## Resources